Pacific School's New Home Study Program - Frequently Asked Questions

 Transitional kindergarten through sixth grade.

-How will the program logistics work?
+How do the program logistics work?

-What subjects will my student study?
+What subjects do students study?

 Families are expected to provide regular documentation of student work and progress in these six areas: